-Take cyproterone acetate as directed with food and a glass of water.
+Take cyproterone regularly as directed with a glass of water.

 |Side Effects||Recommended action|